 This is a reciprocal arrangement which means that foreign maintenance orders in favour of individuals abroad can be registered and enforced by UK courts against UK residents.

-(If the non-resident parent lives in Australia and the parent with care lives in the UK then the Australian Child Support Agency may be able to accept an application to assess maintenance).
 This is the list of countries which help each other enforce each others maintenance orders or allow claims for maintenance against someone in the other country.